asanetargoss/HardcoreAlchemy/README.md

 * If you want to work with a specific project only, there are several ways to do this
     * If you only want to set up a certain `[PROJECT_NAME]`, you can run `./gradlew [PROJECT_NAME]:setupDecompWorkspace [PROJECT_NAME]:eclipse`
     * If you only want to build a certain `[PROJECT_NAME]`, you can run `./gradlew [PROJECT_NAME]:build`
-    * You can comment out a project in `settings.gradle` to completely ignore it
+    * You can comment out a project in the top-level `settings.gradle` and `build.gradle` to completely ignore it

 ### Other resources